soketi/echo-server/docs/ENV.md

 #### SQL-Related Drivers

-For SQL-related drivers, a table is needed with the following configuration:
+For SQL-related drivers, a table is needed with a specific configuration.
+[You can find more about the SQL-Related Drivers int the App Managers documentation](APP_MANAGERS.md#sql-drivers)

-- `id` - number or string
-- `key` - number or string
-- `secret` - string
-- `max_connections` - integer
-- `enable_stats` - boolean

 #### MySQL

-To configure the rest of the MySQL connection details, check [MySQL](#mysql).
+To configure the rest of the MySQL connection details, check [MySQL](#mysql-configuration).

 | Environment variable | Object dot-path | Default | Available values | Description |
 | - | - | - | - | - |